BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     sudo apt install git
     # for glib
     sudo apt install gettext
+    # for archives in the toolchain repo
+    sudo apt install unzip
     ```

     You may want to install the cmake GUI for easier development.
 For example with `apt install cmake-curses-gui`